 Figure 3.7: browsetable: The browser displays the main table within a frame.
-Hit the expand button to fill the browser frame (this has been done for this figure).
 You can scroll through the data (x=columns of the MAIN table, and y=the rows) or select a specific page or row as desired.
+By default, 1000 rows of the table are loaded at a time, but you can step through the MS in batches.

-Figure 3.8: browsetable: You can use the Menu option View to look at other tables within an MS. If you select on View:Table Keywords you get the image displayed.
-You can then select on a table to view its contents.
+Figure 3.8: browsetable: You can use the tab for Table Keywords to look at other tables within an MS. You can then double-click on a table to view its contents.

-Figure 3.9: browsetable: View the SOURCE table of the MS.
+Figure 3.9: browsetable: Viewing the SOURCE table of the MS.